Batasan station: History

 Batasan station is part of the MRT Line 7, which was proposed initially in 2004.
 The line was supposed to begin its construction in 2005 with a target opening date in 2007.
 However, construction did not start until 2017, a decade after its target opening date.
 Groundbreaking of the station began on October 7, 2017, with a simple ceremony being held before the concrete pouring for the station's bored pile foundations.

 The official working name of the station during the design phase is Station 6.
 It is also known by another previous working name: South Batasan.
 It was named so because it is located at the southern end of Batasan Road while Manggahan station was previously called as North Batasan.

 As of 31 January 2023, the project is 66.07% complete; the station's construction is to be finished by June of the same year.

 During the southwest monsoon rains of July 2025, the station was flagged by the Metro Manila Development Authority as a possible contributor to the severe flooding along Commonwealth Avenue area, citing obstructions from its columns, footing wall, and manhole over drainage culverts.
 However, MRT-7 Project Management Office denied this, asserting that all station structures were built outside drainage lines based on approved plans, and blamed the flooding on clogged drains caused by plastic waste and debris.

-Services
+Station details

 Batasan station is a part of the MRT Line 7, which runs from San Jose del Monte, Bulacan up to North Avenue, Quezon City.
 It is the sixth northbound station from the North Triangle Common Station in Quezon City and the ninth southbound station from San Jose del Monte.

-The station is served by jeepneys and bus lines, and the nearby Batasan TODA Station improves its access throughout Batasan Hills and nearby places.
+Once completed, Batasan station will be connected to bus and tricycle routes near several government buildings.
+It will serve the Batasang Pambansa Complex, Commission on Audit Complex, Public Attorneys Office Building, and Sandiganbayan Centennial Building.
+A tricycle station along the southern end of Batasan Road will provide access to the rest of Batasan Hills.
+Batasan station will also be connected to the Quezon City Bus Service Route 2 via Maclang General Hospital.